restechnica/semverbot/README.md

 ## How to configure

 `sbot` supports a configuration file.
-It looks for a `.semverbot.toml` file in the current working directory by default.
+It looks in the current working directory by default.

+Supported default paths:
+- `.semverbot.toml`
+- `.sbot.toml`
+- `.semverbot/config.toml`
+- `.sbot/config.toml`

 `.json` and `.yaml` formats are not officially supported, but might work.
 Using `.toml` is highly recommended.

 ### Defaults